AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 >
 >The Content Tree is not available if you are editing a page on a mobile device (if the browser width is less than 1024px).

-Clicking on the component will highlight the component in the page editor.
-The actions available will depend on the page state:
+Clicking the component highlights the component in the page editor.
+The actions available depend on the page state:

 * For example, a basic page: